-Critics assumed the soft watches in Dali’s painting “Persistence of Memory” (above) were his interpretation of Einstein’s recently published theory of relativity.
-The bending of space and time.
+Critics assumed the soft watches in Dali’s painting “Persistence of Memory” (above) were his interpretation of Einstein’s recently published theory of relativity and the bending of space and time.
 Dali responded that the soft watches were his interpretation of a Camembert melting in the sun!

-Transactions in accounting can similarly be interpreted in different ways.
-Numbers can be recorded and recognised in ways that paint a quite different financial picture of a business.
-This article explores ways that accounting requires interpretation and judgement.
+In a similar vein, business valuers and accountants can interpret transactions in different ways.
+Numbers can be recorded and recognised in ways that paint an entirely different financial picture of a business.

 Accounting isn’t black and white.
 It isn’t black and white because it requires judgement on how to recognise items in the financial statements.

 Take two businesses.
-They are the same, identical, but they have quite different sets of financial records.
-One company is very optimistic and aggressive in its accounting treatment and paints a very healthy and strong financial picture.
+They are the same, identical, but they have entirely different sets of financial records.
+One company is very optimistic and aggressive in its accounting treatment and paints a very healthy and stable financial picture.
 The other company is pessimistic and reserved in its accounting treatment and paints a more conservative financial picture.

 - Recognition.
-Interpretations of transactions and judgement on how those transactions are recognised in the accounting records.
-Should an item be interpreted and recognised as an expense in the profit and loss or should it be recognised as an asset of the business, it will generate future economic benefit?
+The accountant needs to decide how to recognise the transaction in the accounting records.
+Should an item be interpreted and recognised as an expense in the profit and loss or should it be recognised as an asset of the business?

-In 2000 Enron was one of the world’s largest energy companies; it was one of the world’s largest companies.
-It was a habitual abuser of accounting rules.
+In 2000 Enron was one of the world’s largest energy companies; it was also one of the world’s largest companies.
+Enron was a chronic abuser of accounting rules.
 It aggressively interpreted the accounting rules.

 “Say you have a dog, but you need to create a duck on the financial statements.
 Fortunately, there are specific accounting rules